So what exactly is letterpress printing?

 Each ink color uses a separate plate, so if a piece has two ink colors, the press must be cleaned and reset between each color.

 The above detailed photo shows the impression that can be seen and felt on each finished piece.

-All of our paper is either made from 100% tree-free post-consumer cotton or is recycled.
-Not to mention, our inks are soy based.
+All of our paper is either made from 100% tree-free post-consumer cotton or made with a minimum carbon footprint.
+Not to mention our inks are soy based.